giadaaggio/master_thesis/README.md

 # Bynaries Beyond the Main Sequence and the Enigma of UV-dim stars
 This repository contains a collection of Python tools developed during my master's thesis in astrophysics and cosmology.
 The primary focus of these tools is the analysis of star clusters and building synthetic binary systems to extend the analysis of the fraction of binaries to unexplored regions of the CMD.
+Moreover I analyzed the presence of UV-dim stars in a very young, star forming cluster.
 These scripts are designed to be quite flexible, customizable, and applicable to various star clusters.

 The tools I developed are: